 HOW TO APPLY

-Applicants must demonstrate that Spanish art, architecture or visual culture forms the focus of their proposed research topic, and are advised to contact prospective supervisors to discuss research proposals well before the application deadline of 8 January 2018.
-As a minimum applicants are expected to hold a postgraduate qualification such as an MA or equivalent by the time they begin their doctoral studies, and should have at least reading knowledge in Spanish or Catalan.
+Applicants must demonstrate that Spanish art, architecture or visual culture forms the focus of their proposed research topic, and are advised to contact prospective supervisors to discuss research proposals at least six weeks before the application deadline of 10 January 2018, and ideally earlier.
+As a minimum, by the time they begin their doctoral studies, applicants are expected to hold a postgraduate qualification such as an MA or equivalent and should have at least reading knowledge in Spanish or Catalan.
 In the first instance applicants should send prospective supervisors a CV, sample of written work in English, and a 300 word proposal.
 In assessing applications the scholarship committee will consider the extent to which the research proposal falls under the supervisor’s areas of research expertise.